Ukraine rebels free Swedish hostage; Obama seeks unity against Russia

 “We will be looking to designate people who are in (Putin‘s) inner circle, who have a significant impact on the Russian economy.
 We’ll be looking to designate companies that they and other inner circle people control,” Blinken told CBS television.

-“We’ll be looking at taking steps, as well, with regard to high-technology exports to their defense industry.
+“We’ll be looking at taking steps, as well, with regard to high-technology exports to their defence industry.
 All of this together is going to have an impact.”

 The stand-off over Ukraine, an ex-Soviet republic of about 45 million people, has dragged relations between Russia and the West to their lowest level since the end of the Cold War.